raghavendra17/Auto-Insurance-Claim-Predicton/README.md

 ## Exploratory Data Analysis
 Contains the initial exploration of data like
-* finding the distribution of target variables
+* Finding the distribution of target variables
-* handling missing values
+* Handling missing values
-* level of correlated variables
+* Level of correlated variables
+* Data Visualization
-* balancing the data using SMOTE
+* Balancing the data using SMOTE
-* one-hot encoding/dummification of the categorical variables
+* One-hot encoding/dummification of the categorical variables
-* feature scaling
+* Feature scaling

 ## Modeling
 All Classification algorithms Like Logistic Regression,Support Vector Machines(Linear,Poly),KNN,Decision Trees,Random Forest,AdaBoost,XGBoost,GradientBoost